Siyamahmedone/At-Tibb/README.md

 ## Credits
 The project was developed solely by me as the final project for **CS50x** with some help from
+- The CS50 week 9 problemset, finance and it's implementation as inspiration.
 - ChatGPT and AI models for suggestions and debugging of the app, it's scripts and improving it's pages
 - Special thanks to my friends for helpful ideas and suggestions.
 - Built using **Python, Flask, SQLite, HTML, CSS, and JavaScript**.